 Read MoreRFID / Barcode Interoperability

 This article is a little more technical than most of what we put out, but we thought it would be useful to share with others.
-When customers order EPC-GEN2 Type UHF RFID tags from us, they often want a product that has both a human readable number as well as a barcode.
-And in their […]
+When customers order EPC-GEN2 Type UHF RFID tags from us, they often want a product that also has both a human readable number as well as a barcode.
+And in […]

 Read MoreBarcode Types and Uses